 As a confirmed Kevin Young stan, I already had this stunning collection of poetry in my home library when my mom passed, and found myself revisiting it often.
 Young’s gentle, vulnerable examinations of the grief he felt after his beloved father’s passing takes so many shapes, and unearths so many small moments familiar to the newly grieving.
 In one of my favorite pieces, “Ode to Sweet Potato Pie,” Young outlines with delicious pleasure a long list of irresistible foods:

 “Anything with nuts. / Or raisins.
 Goobers. / Even my Aunt Dixie’s / apple pie recipe / or the sweet potato pie / my mother makes sing. / Even heaven.
 Even Boston / cream pie, Key Lime, / Baked Alaska, dense / flourless torte covered in raspberries / like a Bronx cheer” an excerpt of the poem reads, making your mouth water as your body remembers the earthly pleasures still alive in the world.
 But in the last stanzas, Young grounds it all back to reality, to his new normal, by noting, “all this, & more, I would give up / to have you here, pumpkin- / colored father, cooking / for me—your hungry oven / humming—just one more minute.”
-Click here to buy.
-'Motherless Daughters: The Legacy of Loss' by Hope Edelman

-is an exploration of what it means to lose your mother, at every stage of development, through testimonies of the women who survived these losses.
+When a woman loses a mother, it is its own experience.
+Edelman’s landmark book, Motherless Daughters, is an exploration of what it means to lose your mother, at every stage of development, through testimonies of the women who survived these losses.
 For me, it was a humbling book, illuminating to me how lucky I was to have my mother live as long as she did (after reading testimonies of women who were so young when their mothers passed, they could barely trust their own memories of her), and grounding to me about the universality of grief.
 There was a common thread among all these women, and in myself as well, I realized.
 In the same ways I rooted for the women grieving in this book, I found myself opening up to those who were supporting me.

-Motherless Daughters, Click here to buy.
-'The Art of Losing: Poems of Grief & Healing' edited by Kevin Young
+At the other end of this spectrum is Kevin Young’s incredible anthology, The Art of Losing.
 Young was inspired to create this anthology in the wake of his father’s passing.
 While Young had no problem finding ample love poem anthologies when he wanted select poems for his wedding, he was surprised to find no equivalent anthology to help him with his father’s funeral.
 This thoughtful, diverse collection explores all facets of grief: losing parents, spouses, children, friends (close and distant), teachers, and more.
 But more than that, it truly covers a full spectrum of grieving emotions: sadness, of course, but also anger, confusion, frustration, longing and rage.
 One of the first things I did in the days after my mother’s passing was to order copies of this book to be sent to every member of my immediate family, and it is the first book I send to friends who are experiencing loss themselves.

-The Art of Losing.
-Click here to buy.
-'Vintage Sadness' by Hanif Willis-Abdurraqib

-, which brilliantly mashes together personal observations of his own life and world with Abdurraqib’s seemingly encyclopedic knowledge of and bottomless affection for a wide variety of music.
-As much as I adored that book, which also comes highly recommended for its own exploration of grief, I have to admit the book I took to bed with me the most was his poetry collection They Can’t Kill Us Until They Kill Us Vintage Sadness.
+The wildly talented and prolific Hanif Willis-Abdurraqib burst into mainstream consciousness with the publication of his popular essay collection, They Can’t Kill Us Until They Kill Us, which brilliantly mashes together personal observations of his own life and world with Abdurraqib’s seemingly encyclopedic knowledge of and bottomless affection for a wide variety of music.
+As much as I adored that book, which also comes highly recommended for its own exploration of grief, I have to admit the book I took to bed with me the most was his poetry collection Vintage Sadness.
 The poems in this collection glitter with weight and beauty, even when tackling the hardest of subjects.
 Abdurraqib is alive, and young, and trying to make it as a writer, while pushing through the numerous levels of grief he is forced to endure, including the loss of his own mother as a teenager.
 It is those poems I would read and re-read like bible verses.
 And whenever I am feeling numb, I find myself brought gratefully to my knees by the untitled poem, which opens the book, which begins:

 While I have always been a book lover, books took on a special meaning in the months after my mom’s death.
 They are the perfect companions for grief: offering so much, and asking absolutely nothing in return.
 Books on grief weren’t the only books I read that year, but when I look back, those were the books than meant the most.
 They became the new mirror I could see myself in, and the guidebooks leading me to where I wanted to go next.